-We are excited to announce that BCA has received funding through the National Disability Insurance Agency, Information Linkages and Capacity Building to deliver an Employment related project in 2019/2020.
+In 2019/2020 BCA received funding through the National Disability Insurance Agency, Information Linkages and Capacity Building to deliver an Employment related project.

 ‘An Eye to the Future’ positively promoted people who are blind or vision impaired to potential employers.
 It also provided information and support to those employers.

-We have created a series of short films of people who are blind or vision impaired and currently working.
+We created a series of short films of people who are blind or vision impaired and currently working.
 These were designed to showcase the diversity of roles and experiences people who are blind have within employment.
 You can locate the videos on the Eye to the Future website here BCA Recruiting – Welcome To An Eye To the Future